Orthodontics and Dentofacial Orthopedics — Certificate (post-D.D.S.), M.S.

 Program link: <https://llu.edu/dentistry/gradprograms>.

-Candidates apply for admission to the Master of Science (M.S.) degree program and have the option of applying later for a certificate as well.
+Candidates apply for admission to the Master of Science (M.S.) degree program and also have the option of applying later for a certificate.

 All applicants must meet the admission requirements of Loma Linda University.

-This program does not participate in the Postdoctoral Application Support Service (PASS) of the American Dental Education Association (ADEA), which allows applicants to apply to multiple participating institutions or the MATCH program which identifies and "matches" the preferences of applicants and the advanced education program, using a rank order list submitted by the applicant and the program.
+This program does not participate in the Postdoctoral Application Support Service (PASS) of the American Dental Education Association (ADEA), which allows applicants to apply to multiple participating institutions or the MATCH program.

 All applications for admission should be submitted to the school by August 1 of the year prior to the summer of intended enrollment.